fkingnoobgg/my-portfolio-site/_posts/2017-07-07-Expert experts.md

 The following list of examples have been derived from Nassim's book The Black Swan Experts who tend to be experts:
-*livestock judges
+* livestock judges
-*Astronomers
+* Astronomers
-*Test pilots
+* Test pilots
-*Chest masters
+* Chest masters
-*Physicists
+* Physicists
-*Chess masters
+* Chess masters
-*Accountants
+* Accountants
-*Insurance analysts (dealing with bell curve-style statistics/ Gaussian distribution)
+* Insurance analysts (dealing with bell curve-style statistics/ Gaussian distribution)

-Experts who tend to be.... not experts
+Experts who tend to be.... not experts:
-*Stockbrokers
+* Stockbrokers
-*Clinical psychologists
+* Clinical psychologists
-*Psychiatrists
+* Psychiatrists
-*College admissions officers
+* College admissions officers
-*Court judges
+* Court judges
-*Councilors
+* Councilors
-*Personnel selectors
+* Personnel selectors
-*Intelligence analysts
+* Intelligence analysts
-*Economists
+* Economists
-*Finacial forecasters
+* Finacial forecasters
-*Finance professors
+* Finance professors
-*Political scientists
+* Political scientists

 Of course we cannot provide and exhaustive list for each case but perhaps we could form a general rule for classifying disciplines with experts and those with none (e.g. ones that have no value added).
 In Taleb's words